Keeping the electricity grid stable when there’s a surplus of wind and solar

 Webinar: Switch to the hybrid energy system

-Sign up for the webinar on 1 February 2023 and get insights into the technological and societal solutions for our future energy system.
+How will our future electricity grid remain stable and affordable?
+Watch the webinar and get an insight into the technological and societal solutions for our future energy system.

 Capturing fluctuations in the electricity grid